Manhattan School of Computer Technology

 Sex Offender Registration

 The State establishes a website as the official internet public access to the sex offender registration computerized database.
-In New York, the website is http://www.criminaljustice.ny.gov/nsor/ and the national registry website is http://www.nsopr.gov These website addresses will be provided to students upon request.
+In New York, the website is https://www.criminaljustice.ny.gov/nsor/ and the national registry website is https://www.nsopr.gov These website addresses will be provided to students upon request.
 Registry information provided under this section shall be used only for the purposes of the administration of criminal justice, screening of current or prospective employees, volunteers or otherwise for the protection of the public in general.

 DRUG AND ALCOHOL ABUSE PREVENTION POLICY